Rick-Phoenix/sketch/docs/src/cli.md

 * `ts` — Launches typescript-specific commands
 * `init` — Creates a new git repo with a gitignore file.
 Optionally, it sets up the git remote and the pre-commit config
 * `new` — Generates a new config file with some optional initial values defined via the cli flags
-* `render` — Generates a single file from a template
+* `render` — Renders a single template to a file or to stdout
-* `render-preset` — Generates content from a templating preset, with predefined content, output and context
+* `render-preset` — Renders a templating preset defined in the configuration file
-* `exec` — Renders a template (from text or file) and launches it as a command
+* `exec` — Renders a template and launches it as a command

 ###### **Options:**